Links on Android Authority may earn us a commission. Learn more.

 Filipino is the official language of the Philippines along with English.
 It’s also very similar to the Tagalog language, also prominent in that region.
 In any case, travelers and vacationers don’t need to learn the whole language.
 A good translation dictionary or phrasebook should suffice for most.
 Your smartphone can definitely help you with that.
 In fact, it’s probably easier than buying actual phrasebooks or dictionaries.
+This isn’t the most active type of app in terms of development.
+We don’t expect this list to change very often over the course of its life.
 Here are the best Filipino to English dictionaries and phrasebooks for Android!

 The best Filipino to English dictionaries for Android